eclipse-tractusx/portal-assets/README.md

 # Catena-X Portal Assets

-This repository containes the documenation and static image content for Catena-X Portal.
+This repository contains the documenation and static image content for Catena-X Portal.

+Steps to run local

+    yarn
+    yarn build:docs
+    yarn start